f1datajunkie/gp_2018_bah/README.md

 # FORMULA ONE Bahrain Grand Prix, 2018

-DataJunkie reports for the FORMULA 1 2018 BAHRAIN GRAND PRIX.
+DataJunkie reports for the FORMULA 1 GULF AIR BAHRAIN GRAND PRIX, 2018.

 ---